telecomcraft/homelabs/docs/labs/networks/general/connecting-and-configuring-network-hosts-in-proxmox.md

-# Connecting and Configuring Network Hosts
+# Connecting and Configuring Network Hosts in Proxmox

 Imagine having two physical Linux servers, each with a single network adapter.
 If you interconnect the two servers with a patch cord, and configure the network